Dr Zoe Lucock

 Dr Lucock is based in Cheshire and available for consultancy and training across the UK as well as remote consultation, training and supervision nationally and internationally.
-Dr Lucock has received both doses of her vaccination against COVID-19.
+Dr Lucock has received both doses of her vaccination against COVID-19 and two boosters.

-Emma Williams is a Board Certified Behaviour Analyst with over 20 years of experience working with adults who have learning disabilities and older adults with dementia.
+Dr Emma Williams is a UKBA (Cert) and Board Certified Behaviour Analyst with over 20 years of experience working with adults who have learning disabilities and older adults with dementia.
 Emma has carried out work in a variety of settings for clients including local authorities, NHS services, and care homes.
 She is committed to providing high quality, evidenced based care for people who are in need and their caregivers and is passionate about dissemination of our science.

-Emma is currently studying for a PhD at Bangor University, which focuses on using behaviour-analytic approaches and techniques in diverse areas.
+Dr Williams gained her PhD in counter terrorism from Bangor University, which focused on using behaviour-analytic approaches and techniques in diverse areas.
 She has publications about her clinical work in peer reviewed behaviour analytic journals and has presented the findings at multiple conferences.
 Emma is a member of UK Society for Behaviour Analysis and Chair of the UK SBA Behavioural Gerontology Special Interest Group.

 Emma is based in North Wales and is available for consultancy, training, and supervision across the UK and internationally.

-Emma has received both doses of her vaccination against COVID-19.
+Emma has received both doses of her vaccination against COVID-19 and a booster.